 This needs to change if poor countries are to leave poverty behind.
 People in Madagascar only have a chance to leave poverty behind if their average incomes grow the way they did in the UK.

-The income differences between rich and poor countries today are vast as we have just seen.
+The income differences between rich and poor countries today are vast, as we have just seen.
 The country where a person lives explains two-thirds of the variation of income differences between all people in the world – this is what inequality researcher Branko Milanovic documents.
-Where a person lives is more important for how high their income is – or how poor they are – than everything else put together.
+Where a person lives is more important for how poor or rich they will be than everything else put together.

 Both the history of economic growth and the differences across the global income distribution today make this very clear: people are not poor because of who they are, poor people are poor because of the economy they happen to live in.